aeschi/2022-portfolio/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

   - datavis
   - web dev.
 ---
-"rongin shagor - the multicolored ocean" symbolizes the variety of poetic and artistic interpretations and inspirations that emerge from a poem.
-They drift, embark, collide, and stay afloat - all in the same place, each marking the beginnings of different struggles in identity politics.
-Dreams, visions and associative imagination of poetry are reinforced by a collective growth of individual, sequential works of art - beginning with the aforementioned poem by May Ayim.
-The reactions of interdisciplinary artists to this work have shaped “rongin shagor” and invite others to participate.
+Rongin Shagor - the multicolored ocean - is project by Oyoun in Berlin.
+It shows poetic and artistic interpretations and inspirations that emerge from a poem by May Ayim.
+I worked on a website visualizing the network of inspiration and responses together with Zainab Tariq and Rita Eperjesi.